h2webit/imap_clean/README.txt

 This project is open-sourced under the [MIT License](LICENSE).

 ## Contributions
 Contributions, issues, and feature requests are welcome.
-Feel free to check [issues page](link-to-issues-page) if you want to contribute.

-## Contact
-For any queries or further assistance, please contact [Your Name] at [Your Email].

 ## Acknowledgments
 - Thanks to all contributors who have helped in refining this script.